Balanced diet is for your anaerobic digester is key!

 Therefore, understanding the digester’s health through the careful monitoring of a number of trends is key to understanding when organic loading rates reach limits that result in digester stress.
 Daily monitoring of digester pH, temperature and biogas composition is a necessity for high rate digesters.
 Monitoring of volatile solids destruction, gas conversion rates, volatile acid composition and alkalinity should also be conducted regularly.
 Ultimately, a digester is like the human gut and it likes the same feed at the same time every day.
 Unfortunately reality will often dictate that this is not possible, but just make sure to know your limits!

-Pictured Clionadh Williams doing monthly measurements on the gamma probes at the Ringsend Hydrolysis plant
+Pictured above, Clionadh Williams doing monthly measurements on the gamma probes at the Ringsend Hydrolysis plant